EncodingApe/StereoProject/README.md

 ## SGM folder

-The CPU&GPU implemention of Semi-global Matching.
+The CPU&GPU implementation of Semi-global Matching.

-- sgm_cpu.cpp (The cpu implemention by https://github.com/reisub/SemiGlobal-Matching.)
+- sgm_cpu.cpp (The cpu implementation by https://github.com/reisub/SemiGlobal-Matching.)

-- sgm_gpu.cu (The gpu implemention.)
+- sgm_gpu.cu (The gpu implementation.)

 ## Stereo Matching forlder

-The implemention of stereo matching (i.e. the disparity computation).
+The implementation of stereo matching (i.e. the disparity computation).

-- calculate_disparity.py (Implemention of stereo matching and disparity map would be obtained).
+- calculate_disparity.py (Implementation of stereo matching and disparity map would be obtained).